dprint/dprint/website/blog/announcing-dprint-0-10.md

 author: David Sherret
 ---

-Dprint is a pluggable, configurable, and fast code formatting platform written in Rust.
+dprint is a pluggable, configurable, and fast code formatting platform written in Rust.

 This post outlines what's new in dprint 0.10.